Calling for Help in an Emergency

 Every second counts in an emergency, and could mean the difference between life and death.

-If you are in the City of Cape Town metropolitan area, you can simply dial 107 (at no cost from a landline or public phone) for ANY emergency or disaster.
+If you're in the City of Cape Town metropolitan area, you can simply dial 107 (at no cost from a landline or public phone) for ANY emergency or disaster.
 You must state the nature of the emergency (fire, mountain rescue, traffic accident, crime, etc.) and the operator will ensure that the right emergency response helps you.
 You should also be able to state where the emergency is.

 Dialling 107 from a cell phone won't work.
 To dial the Cape Town single emergency number from a cell phone, dial 021 480 7700.
 Normal cell phone charges apply.